UniPipe/openpipe/docs/1.0/language.md

 ### Pipeline
 DPL follows the data pipeline design pattern: a set of data processing elements are connected in series, where the output of one element is the input of the next one.
-In DPL the elements are referred as **steps**, and a sequence of steps is referred as a ***segment***.
+In DPL the elements are referred as **actions**, and a sequence of actions is referred as a ***segment***.
 A pipeline document is a single YAML document that contains one or more segments.

 #### Segments
-A segment must be represented by a dictionary, where the key is the segment name and the value is a sequence of steps.
+A segment must be represented by a dictionary, where the key is the segment name and the value is a sequence of actions.

-####  Steps
+#### Actions

-A action must be represented by a dictionary, where the key is an action name and the value contains the action config, config may be of any of the YAML supported data types.
+An action must be represented by a dictionary, where the key is an action name and the value contains the action config, config may be of any of the YAML supported data types.

 #### Example